-- 14.1.
-The receipt made out when the cheque was received should be reversed on the consumer's debtor account and the debtor ledger control account by means of a journal entry. - 14.2.
-The water and/or electricity supply of such consumer should be disconnected with immediate effect and the necessary approved reconnection fees should be levied to the consumers debtor account. - 14.3.
-An administration fee as approved by Council should be levied to the consumers debtor account by a journal. - 14.4.
-Such consumer should be informed that future accounts can only be repaid in cash or bank guaranteed cheques, and the cashier, via the computerized system, should enforce this practice. - 14.5.
-Management reports summarising dishonoured cheques should be submitted to the relevant roll players at the end of each month in order to facilitate the budget process.
+- (c) An administration fee as approved by Council should be levied to the consumers debtor account by a journal. - (d) Such consumer should be informed that future accounts can only be repaid in cash or bank guaranteed cheques, and the cashier, via the computerized system, should enforce this practice. - (e) Management reports summarising dishonoured cheques should be submitted to the relevant roll players at the end of each month in order to facilitate the budget process.

-15 RECONNECTION CHARGES AND PENALTIES
+9. RECONNECTION CHARGES AND PENALTIES

-- 15.1.
-To prevent the unnecessary disconnection of the electricity and water supply to premises due to the non-payment of an account, the Director Finance or delegated official may remind or let remind such a customer telephonically or in writing 24 hours before the supply is disconnected.
-The reminding fee as approved by Council should be charged to the consumer account of consumers making use of the facility.
-All parties wanting to make use of the reminding facility should complete application forms and only such parties should be reminded. - 15.2.
-The charge for reconnection fees should be reviewed annually and be approved by Council. - 15.3.
-An administration fee can be charge in addition to the reconnection fee in respect of administrative duties to be performed by the Treasury Department.
-This fee should be re-assessed annually and should be approved by Council. - 15.4.
-A penalty fee as approved by Council, to cover the cost incurred as a result of illegal connections, tracing of thefts and the removal of illegal connections, is charged to consumers having such illegal electricity supply in addition to the relevant connection fee. - 15.5.
-A penalty fee as approved by Council, is payable to cover the cost incurred as a result of a customer initially refusing the installation or allowing the illegal removal of the prepaid meter display unit.
+- (1) To prevent the unnecessary disconnection of the electricity and water supply to premises due to the non-payment of an account, the Director Finance or delegated official may remind or let remind such a customer telephonically or in writing 24 hours before the supply is disconnected. - (2) The reminding fee as approved by Council should be charged to the consumer account of consumers making use of the facility.
+All parties wanting to make use of the reminding facility should complete application forms and only such parties should be reminded. - (3) The charge for reconnection fees should be reviewed annually and be approved by Council. - (4) An administration fee can be charge in addition to the reconnection fee in respect of administrative duties to be performed by the Treasury Department. - (5) This fee should be re-assessed annually and should be approved by Council. - (6) A penalty fee as approved by Council, to cover the cost incurred as a result of illegal connections, tracing of thefts and the removal of illegal connections, is charged to consumers having such illegal electricity supply in addition to the relevant connection fee. - (7) A penalty fee as approved by Council, is payable to cover the cost incurred as a result of a customer initially refusing the installation or allowing the illegal removal of the prepaid meter display unit.